MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/windows-server-management-overview.md

 1. Review the terms to make the attestation and select **Activate** for the Azure benefits for the selected Azure Arc-enabled servers.

-Upon activation of Azure benefits, the Azure Arc-enabled servers will show as *Activated* within 10 minutes.
+Upon activation of Azure benefits, the Azure Arc-enabled servers shows as *Activated* within 10 minutes.

 ### [PowerShell](#tab/powershell)